baguirre6/Plant-Diversity-Virus-Effects/README.md

 <h2>Repository Purpose</h2>
 This repository contains the necessary code for the analyses and figures of this study.
+Data will be available on DryAd Digital Repository: https://doi.org/10.5061/dryad.905qftv04

 <h2>Repository Structure and File Summary</h2>